Combining Predictions of Auto Insurance Claims: Conclusions and Discussion

-In our data analysis, the details of the twelve base models are unknown.
-If two models are built based on the base method but with different parameters, which may lead to high correlation between the two predictions.
-It is also of potential interest to study whether the details of the models will improve the performance of combining methods.
-Additionally, a model combining method that assigns weights according to a specific measurements (a reasonable measurement with respect to the data type) of prediction error is worth investigation.
+In our data analysis, the details of the generation of the 13 candidate models are unknown.
+It is possible that two models were built using the same model class but with different parameters, which may have led to a high correlation between the two predictions.
+It would also be of interest to study whether the details of the models will improve the performance of the model combination methods.
+Additionally, it would be worth investigating a model combination method that assigns weights according to a specific performance measure (concerning the data type).
+Another option for model combination is to combine all the subsets ($2^{13}$ candidate predictions), which may produce a higher variability or more potential \citep{JMLR:v15:wang14b} than combining the 13 candidate predictions.
+However, this is more time-consuming.
+This may even be computationally infeasible when the number of candidate predictions is large.
+One should consider the practical cost when conducting model combination methods based on all the subsets.
+In addition, we may pay a much higher price in modeling variability when including all the subsets rather than the candidate predictions.
+In our project, combining all the subsets led to a slightly better performance than combining the 13 candidate predictions only in some cases; thus, we did not include the results in the table.